 The parties in both of the above state derivative lawsuits participated in a mediation held on September 24, 2018.
 On May 6, 2019, the parties reached an agreement in principle regarding corporate governance reforms to be implemented in settlement of the action.
 The parties fully executed a stipulation of settlement on July 14, 2020.
 A motion for preliminary approval of the settlement was filed in the United Stated District Court for the Central District of California on July 27, 2020.
 On August 28, 2020 the Court granted preliminary approval of the settlement.
 On October 30, 2020, the Court held a hearing on plaintiffs' motion for final approval of the settlement and plaintiffs' requested fee and expense amount.
 The Court subsequently issued an order granting final approval of the settlement and plaintiffs' requested fee and expense amount and entered final judgment.
-Pursuant to that order, the state derivative lawsuits are to be dismissed with prejudice.
-The Company has not recorded any liability as of September 30, 2020 as it expects that its insurance carrier will fund the amounts owing under the settlement.
+Pursuant to that order, the state derivative lawsuits were dismissed with prejudice.
+The Company has not recorded any liability as of December 31, 2020 as its insurance carrier funded the amounts owed under the settlement.